Wiredcraft/test-backend/Strategy.md

 The end user application is a wechat mini program.

 ###### Technology stack
-The tencent development system will be used to develop the wechat mini-program.
+The Tencent development system will be used to develop the wechat mini-program.
 It is based on javascript

 ###### User Documentation